radiantlogic-v8/documentation-new/documentation/release-notes/v7419-release-notes.md

 - [IV4-293, SQ-763]: Added an improvement to the scimclient2 template to extract the schema from Zoom backends.
 Add two properties to the scimclient2 custom data source: "notflattencomplexattributes : true" and "useBaseSearchOnList : true"
 - [IV4-316, SQ-739]: Added an option to determine if the "Bind requires password" will allow anonymous bind or not.
 Customers can choose which behavior to enforce.
 - [IV4-373, SQ-819]: Added a new command to the vdsconfig command line utility to check if a circular reference exists in dvx files.
-- [IV4-374, SQ-901]: Improvements to simplify aspects of license key checking.
 - [IV4-388]: Added support for OpenJDK 8u472.

 ## Bug Fixes